DerekZ-113/Computer-Vision-Projects/mini-project11/README.md

 1. **Object Detection**:
    - Utilizes the pre-trained YOLOv8 model for detecting objects in a video stream.
-   - Draws bounding boxes with class labels and confidence scores for detected objects.
+   - **Detects and displays bounding boxes for all objects** in the frame with class labels and confidence scores.

-2. **Automatic Object Tracking**:
+2. **Selective Object Tracking**:
-   - Automatically tracks detected objects across frames using Lucas-Kanade optical flow.
+   - **Tracks only specified classes** (e.g., 'person') across frames using Lucas-Kanade optical flow.
    - Supports tracking of multiple objects simultaneously.

 3. **Tracking Controls**: